 We expect you to be considerate of others and behave professionally and respectfully to all other participants.
 Remember that sexual language and imagery is not appropriate for any event venue, including talks.
-Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the organizers or NGINX, Inc. staff members.
+Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the organizers or F5 staff members.
 We won’t even feel bad about it.

 - Offensive verbal comments related to gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, or religion